mujibsardar/alcove/README.md

 ## Tech Specs
 - Must be runnable on a Node version >v10
 - Must be pure nodejs (no typescript)
-- Do not install new npm libraries
+- Do not use npm libraries for any core features
-  - If you feel like you need to, you may email me at patrick.wickham@alcoverooms.com to get approval
+  - If there's a library you think should be used, you may email me at patrick.wickham@alcoverooms.com to get approval
 - Must be runnable as Express server using `npm run dev` script and accessible locally on port 3001
   - This is already provided